By Isaiah Carter

 Last but not least are the desserts.
 There were three desserts in total which were served together in smaller portions, meaning you didnt have to choose!
 These were: matcha dorayaki, which was essentially a cold pancake sandwich filled with matcha green tea custard.
 Aka daifuku, a glutinous rice cake filled with the classic Japanese red bean paste, and lastly, chocolate mochi: a thinner layer of glutinous rice with a filling of chocolate ganache.
 My personal favourite was aka daifuku for the intense flavour of the glutinous rice.

-Without giving too much away in regards to entertainment, throughout the meal short films and clips were played in between courses, which definitely broke up the evening and kept guests entertained.
+Throughout the meal short films and clips were played in between courses, which definitely spread out the evening and kept everyone entertained.

 Interview with the Founder